chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/BLAKE/00_PROFILE/prompt_blocks.md

 - interaction prompts

 Blake is a 6'3" tall muscular athlete with a broad-shouldered frame, strong chest, and short dark brown hair.
-Their aesthetic is athletic-luxury styling with fitted clothing, dark neutral colors, and clean minimalist design.
+His aesthetic is athletic-luxury styling with fitted clothing, dark neutral colors, and clean minimalist design.

 ---